shaneabbley/Capstone_Project/README.md

 - Pandas

 *Interactive Elements*
-- User will be able to input patient ID to see symptom scores and lifestyle choices as a bar graph
+- User will be able to input patient ID to see
+  - symptom scores and
+  - lifestyle choices as a bar graph
+  - cancer severity as a gauge chart

 ## Database